Other Mobility Opportunities

 Quota Breakdown

 The quota breakdown is performed annually by the MŠMT, which allocates the number of places to individual universities in the Czech Republic.
 The number of posts allocated varies from year to year.
-The posts offered to Charles University via the quota breakdown are filled following a selection procedure organized by the RUK.
+The posts offered to Charles University via the quota breakdown are filled following a selection procedure organised by the RUK.
 First, however, applicants hand over the required documents to FSV UK's International office, which then forwards the documentation to the RUK.

-Detailed information on the current quota breakdown can be found on the faculty website (in Czech only) and Dům zahraniční spolupráce website.
+Detailed information on the current quota breakdown can be found on the faculty website (in Czech only) and the Dům zahraniční spolupráce website.

 Selection procedure